irreverentbits/IBSimpleLayout/README.md

 ## Referencing constraints

 Given the `updatePins` function, it becomes less necessary to create properties to constraints since a constraint can be found and its constant updated without a property.
 But if a reference is still necessary, both `pushPins` and `pushPin` return the constraints they create.
-Naturally, if there are a lot of constraints being upated, it may be noticeably more performant to save them to properties.
-YMMV.

 ```
 // The array of push pins result in an array of constraints that are in